Mastercard-Gateway/gateway-android-sdk/README.md

 ## Installation

-This library is hosted in the jCenter repository.
+This library is hosted in the maven central.
 To import the Android SDK, include it as a dependency in your build.gradle file.
 Be sure to replace `X.X.X` with the version number in the shield above.
-(Minimum supported Android SDK version 19)
+(Minimum supported Android SDK version 23)

 ```groovy
 implementation 'com.mastercard.gateway:gateway-android:X.X.X'